Bartman0/eu-cloud/README.md

 - IAM: authentication and authorisation setup
 - Repository support: using code and artefact repositories as made available by the providers
 - Deployment support: supported deployment tooling (API, Terraform, OpenTofu)
-- Runtime: deployment and operational experience (duration of setup, costs, administration, logging, monitoring)
+- Runtime: deployment and operational experience (duration of setup, administration, logging, monitoring)
+- Costs: based on actual invoice amount, so overall costs per month

 We will explicitly research OpenStack support regarding services, deployment and runtime: what are the possibilities of or limitations in running general OpenStack components and tooling?